mastercomfig/mastercomfig/docs/os/linux.md

 Now, Team Fortress 2 will not be able to load these libraries.
 The system will have to provide them, so make sure you have the 32-bit/multilib versions of `libtcmalloc` and `sdl2`.

-Alternatively, you may use [Linux Steam Integration](https://github.com/solus-project/linux-steam-integration) with `lsi-intercept` active.
-However, make sure you use either Solus or their Snap package, or else there will be a performance loss because of a lack of a patched glibc.
-See [here](https://github.com/solus-project/linux-steam-integration/issues/15) for more details.

 It's unknown if you can be VAC banned for this, but it is modifying libraries, which should be restricted by VAC.
 So, do it at your own risk.
 I am not responsible for any VAC bans you may receive.